Indian Village in Lawrence, Kansas

 Indian Village First Teepee, Lawrence, Kansas

 When the first building that would house the gas station was built, it was slightly different from its original plans.
-This centerpiece concrete teepee was actually bigger than the plans at 50 feet tall and 33 feet in diameter.
-But, McDonald was forced to scale back on his original plans due to the nation entering the early struggles of the Great Depression.
+This centerpiece concrete teepee was bigger than the plans at 50 feet tall and 33 feet in diameter.
+However, McDonald’s was forced to scale back on his original plans due to the nation’s entering the early struggles of the Great Depression.
 Unfortunately, the station would not open selling Sinclair gas, as they pulled out of the agreement for a partnership, dashing McDonald’s dream of a nationwide chain.
 Instead, the filling station would provide Conoco gasoline.

 Students from the Haskell instutute staffed the Indian Village in the summer of 1930.